CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 We can pack all this data into four `vec4`s, such that `v0.w` holds orientation, `v1.w` holds height, `v2.w` holds width, and `up.w` holds the stiffness coefficient.

+### Simulating Forces

+There are 3 types of simulating forces, gravity, wind and recovery.
+We just add them together as the total force.
+Then determine a translation for `v2` based on the forces as `tv2 = (gravity + recovery + wind) * deltaTime`.
+Also we need to determine the corrected final positions for `v1` and `v2` using state validation.

 ### Culling tests